maoosi/prisma-appsync/docs/essentials/getting-started.md

 }
 ```

-Either copy the AWS CDK boilerplate provided with Prisma-AppSync into your project, OR simply use it as a reference for your own CDK config:
+Either copy the AWS CDK boilerplate provided with Prisma-AppSync into your project, OR just use it as a reference for your own CDK config:

 ```bash
 # path to cdk boilerplate